UCL/research-computing-with-cpp/03libraries/sec02LinkingLibraries.md

 * Can be difficult to include a C++ library
 * Step through
     * [Dynamic versus Static linking](http://www.learncpp.com/cpp-tutorial/a1-static-and-dynamic-libraries/)
-    * Ways of setting paths/library names
-        * Platform specific
-        * Use of CMake
-    * Packaging - concepts only
 * Aim for - source code based distribution